felipegimenezsilva/IsafetyStaff/README.md

 ## 1.1 - Create New Strapi Secrets

 Strap secrets generate tokens for authorization/authentication.
-It is important to change the tokens to avoid using leaked secrets.
+It is important to change the tokens inserted in the env file to avoid using leaked secrets.
+The current .env is an proposital example (only to test), do not use in production environment.

 ```
 # building the system for the first time